+2. Methods

-2. Field sites
+2.1 Field Sites

 Two peatland sites located in the West Kalimantan Province were chosen for this study: Tanjung Gunung (Sejahtera village, Kayong Utara District); and Pelang (Pelang village, Ketapang District).
-Both sites had been previously visited by investigated by USFS (United States Forest Service) collaborators and were known to contain variable peat thickness and multiple landcover types, while providing relatively easy access.
+Both sites had been previously investigated by USFS (United States Forest Service) collaborators and were known to contain variable peat thickness and multiple landcover types, while providing relatively easy access.
 The Tanjung Gunung site (hereafter referred to as TG) is adjacent to Gunung Palung National Park and its natural resources have been heavily exploited by the local community for decades.
 Within the TG site, two areas along the same peat formation were studied: a thinned, degraded forest (TG1) and a mature rubber plantation which is located at the edge of the peat formation (TG2).
 The physiographic terrain at TG is a 6 km wide swamp peatland known as Mendawai, MDW (RePPProT, Regional Physical Planning Programme for Transmigration, (1990) that is characterized by shallow peat.
 Kahayan (KHY) peaty alluvial plains are also formed along the seaward edges of MDW (inset in Figure 1).
 Although the two selected study sites (TG1 and TG2) are only approximately 1 km apart and are both situated in a transition zone between KHY and MDW ecosystems, differences exist in terms of thickness of peat and organomineral transitional layers and water table depth.
 While TG1 is characterized by MDW properties (i.e. shallow peat swamps), TG2 is characterized by a mixture of MDW and KHY properties, including landforms such as coalescent estuarine and riverine plains with lithologies that include alluvium and marine sediments.

-At the Pelang forest site (hereafter referred to as P), two areas along the same peat formation were also studied: a thinned, degraded forest occurring on approximately 4-5m of peat (P1), which transitioned to a cleared area covered in secondary ferns and grasses, and a degraded forest (P2) heavily used by a local village occurring on very deep peat (>9m).
+At the Pelang forest site (hereafter referred to as P), two areas along the same peat formation were also studied: a thinned, degraded forest occurring on approximately 4-5m deep peat (P1), which transitioned to a cleared area covered in secondary ferns and grasses, and a degraded forest (P2) heavily used by a local village occurring on very deep peat (>9m).
 Compared to the Tanjung Gunung sites (TG1 and TG2), Pelang Forest sites are characterized by extensive peatlands over about 20 km x 20 km (inset in Figure1), forming three types of peat ecosystems: a) Klaru (KLR) or permanently water logged peaty floodplains; b) Gambut (GBT) or deeper dome-shaped peat swamp; and c) Mendawai (MDW) or shallower peat swamp.
 Similar to the previous sites at TG, Kahayan (KHY) peaty alluvial plains are also formed along the seaward edges of MDW (Figure 1).
 Two measurement sites were also selected at this location and included P1 (located at a boundary zone of GBT and MDW), whereas site P2 is located within GBT.
 The results of 2D resistivity measurements described below show significant differences in these two ecosystems.
-Additional specifications for each study site are summarized in Table 1, including a description of the landcover, average peat depth. and land system after RePPProT (1990).
+Additional specifications for each study site are summarized in Table 1, including a description of the landcover, average peat depth and land system after RePPProT (1990).

-3. Methods

-3.1.
-Ground Penetrating Radar
+2.2 Ground Penetrating Radar